AidaDSP/aidadsp-lv2/README.md

 * A bundle of audio plugins from [Aida DSP](http://aidadsp.cc)
 * Bundle version: 1.0
-* This bundle is intended to be used with Mod Audio's products and derivatives
+* This bundle is intended to be used with MOD Audio's products and derivatives

 ### Plugin list ###